giraffi/giraffi_metrics-tutorial/README.md

 ```
 ## Start retrieving metrics

-Once you set up the producer, now it's time to retrieve metrics over WebSocket.
+Once you set up the producer, now it's time to retrieve metrics from the Streaming API over WebSocket.
+The Streaming API returns the results in the CSV format.

 ### Setup the client